SingularisArt/Singularis/README.md

 ./install --log "0" --all --singularis  # I set the log level to 0 so I can see everything that's happening.
 ```

-> :warning: Don't use the `--singularis` option.
-This installs all my personal
+> :warning: **Avoid using the `--singularis` option**.
+It includes my personal
-> config, like my newsboat history, which are encrypted and only I have the key
+> configuration, such as encrypted newsboat history that only I can decrypt.
-> to decrypt them.
-If you use the `--singularis` option, you're bound to run
+> Issues may arise if you use the `--singularis` option, especially because I
-> into issues, mainly because I use `autojump`, which stores sensative files.
+> utilize `autojump`, which stores sensitive files.
+These files are encrypted
-> So, I encrypt them, and when cloning them down, I decrypt them.
-But if you use
+> when stored and decrypted when cloned.
+However, if you use the `--singularis`
-> the `--singularis` option without decrypting them, you'll keep getting errors.
+> option without decrypting them, you will encounter errors.

 # License